NikolasRoufas/UniversityWork/README.md

 This section includes all the personal and group projects I have worked on during my studies.
 Each project is located in its respective folder, and most of them come with a detailed explanation and code.

-- **AI Sentiment Analysis Tool:** A sentiment analysis application built using Python and the VaderSentiment library.
-- **Machine Learning Models:** A collection of various machine learning algorithms, including supervised and unsupervised learning approaches.
-- **Web Development:** Projects focused on front-end and back-end web development using React, JavaScript, and Python.
-- **Data Science Projects:** A collection of data analysis, preprocessing, and visualization projects using Python libraries like Pandas, NumPy, and Matplotlib.

 ## Assignments